King Kashyapa of Sigiriya

 Photo: Royal war elephant

-When Kasyapa got wind of his brother's return, he decided immediately to confront Moggallana head-on.
+When Kashyapa got wind of his brother's return, he decided immediately to confront Moggallana head-on.
 Ignoring the dire warning of his soothsayers who predicted disaster, he left the relative safety of his fortress at Sigiriya to confront Moggallana.
+He had reason to be confident he had a large army controlled by Migara, his brother-in-law and accomplice.

-The Death of Kasyapa
+The Death of Kashyapa

 Mounted on his mighty war elephant, the king led his army into battle.
 Migara followed close behind.
-Sensing a swamp ahead of him, Kasyapa turned his elephant away to find firmer ground.
+Sensing a swamp ahead of him, Kashyapa turned his elephant away to find firmer ground.
 At this very moment, Migara put his defection plan into play.
 He signaled the army to retreat.
 The king's grand army broke and fled.
-Abandoned and alone, Kasyapa unsheathed his jewel-encrusted dagger and placed its cold blade against his neck.
+Abandoned and alone, Kashyapa unsheathed his jewel-encrusted dagger and placed its cold blade against his neck.
 Quickly he drew it across his neck and slit his throat.
 All was quiet now.
 The royal elephant stood listless; its magnificent trappings strained crimson with the king's blood.

 Related Article: Pidurangala Rock Temple — Resting Place of the King who built Sigiriya?